dpwolfe/good-morning/README.md

 of undoing a few that are not to your liking.
 Change the ones you don't like afterwards and feel free to open issues for feedback.

-Skip hours of manually installing and setting up the usual laundry list of tools like:
+### Avoid wasting hours manually installing and setting up the usual laundry list of tools like:

 1. Xcode latest, plus the command line tools and, since Mojave, installs the C headers that are no longer present by default.